liam-clifford/Salesforce-Spark-Connector/README.md

 # 3. Parsing the CSV data using Pandas
 # 4. Converting the Pandas DataFrame to a Spark DataFrame
 # 5. Creating a temporary SQL view from the Spark DataFrame
-# All of this replicates the process of manually exporting a report from Salesforce, but with the added benefit of being automated and integrated with your Spark environment.

 # Keep in mind that this method may not be suitable for very large reports, as it may fail due to the sheer size of the report.
-Also note that it will only pull the data that is visible in the report, so if you need additional fields (like IDs), you'll need to add those to the report before exporting.
 ```